leomichalski/drone-delivery/scripts/how_to_run.md

 WARNING: don't execute the following commands manually on a vehicle with propeller blades.

 ### How to run the Raspberry Pi code
 The instructions suppose the board has 4 CPU cores.
+Tip: use tmux to run the instructions.

 ###### terminal 1